reivyr/openbsd-ponscripter/README.md

 Patch to run Ponscripter in OpenBSD -current.

+Before you try this, please install the following packages on your system:

+- `sdl2`
+- `sdl2-mixer`
+- `sdl2-image`
+- `smpeg2`
+- `bzip2`

-First you need to clone the wh-dev branch of the ponscripter-fork-wh repository from chronotrig
+First, you need to clone the wh-dev branch of the ponscripter-fork-wh repository from chronotrig

 `git clone https://github.com/chronotrig/ponscripter-fork-wh -b wh-dev --single-branch`